 Social learning frameworks help MDRs in two ways.
 Firstly, they provide a central place to go for resources to do the job effectively, and secondly, they provide an environment for collaboration that includes tools for engaging with others.

-The resources available to MDRs through a social learning tool may range from competitive intelligence that others have collected over time, to content assets that have been identified as effective for helping get a first meeting with a prospect, and everything in between.
+The resources available to MDRs through a social learning tool may range from competitive intelligence that others have collected over time to content assets that have been identified as effective for helping get a first meeting with a prospect, and everything in between.
 So in the time it takes a new MDR to, for example, painstakingly put together a presentation deck for an unfamiliar new product or service, they can just find an existing presentation that they know has already worked well for someone else.

 Social learning also means – maybe even mainly means – interacting directly with others in real time to get help getting up to speed.
-A successful framework for social learning may include collaboration capabilities, to give new hires a place to go for advice on dealing with, say, a prospect objection.
+A successful framework for social learning may include collaboration features to give new hires a place to go for advice on dealing with, say, a prospect objection.
 Or it can provide a channel of engagement for mentoring, where a new MDR can go to get guidance from a more experienced member of the team.

 Finally, sharing experiences in a social learning framework can include a variety of information sharing tools.
 An ongoing live feed of helpful information updates for new MDRs is just one example.
 Another is a Q&A feature that puts them in touch with experts on the sales or marketing team whenever they have questions.